Rebel Wilson Looks Radiant In Yellow Dress That Shows Off Her Newly Trimmed-Down Figure

 Rebel Wilson is earning high marks for her recent Instagram post, a picture that shows off her newly trimmed-down figure in a revealing yellow dress.

 The Pitch Perfect actress took to the social media site this weekend to share the picture of herself rocking the somewhat revealing outfit for a pal’s wedding.
 As People magazine noted, she was celebrating the nuptials for former Entertainment Tonight host Carly Steel and Jacob Andreou, a top executive at Snapchat.
-The pair had actually gotten hitched in a small ceremony in Beverly Hills back in June, but celebrated with friends this week.
+The pair were actually married in a small ceremony in Beverly Hills back in June, but celebrated with friends this week.

-The report noted that Wilson opted for a belted yellow dress from Wayne Cooper with makeup by Matthew Vanleeuwen and her hair by celebrity stylist Robert Vetica.
-As Wilson shared in the photo caption, she pulled off the radiant look while enduring the hottest day of the year, part of the extreme heat that has hit the Southern California area since a heat wave moved in late last week.
+The report noted that Wilson opted for a belted yellow dress from Wayne Cooper with makeup by Matthew VanLeeuwen and hair by celebrity stylist Robert Vetica.
+As Wilson shared in the caption, she pulled off the radiant look while enduring the hottest day of the year, part of the extreme temperatures that have hit the Southern California area since a heat wave moved in late last week.

-The snap was a huge hit with fans, racking up more than half a million likes and attracting plenty of compliments for the weight loss she showed off.
+The snap was a huge hit with fans, racking up more than 500,000 likes and attracting plenty of compliments for the weight loss that she showed off.

 “You are looking amazing!
 Not just the weight loss…. the confidence and the happiness it brings!
 Truly an inspiration!” one fan wrote.